Emily Roebling Cadwalader: Yachts

-Cadwalader had a longtime interest in yachts.
-Her first yacht, purchased in 1924, was the 85-foot Sequoia.
+Cadwalader maintained a longstanding interest in yachts.
+In 1924, she purchased her first yacht, the 85-foot Sequoia.
 The following year she acquired the Sequoia II.
 The USS Sequoia became property of the United States government in 1931, and was used by presidents from Herbert Hoover to Gerald Ford.
 President Jimmy Carter ordered the Sequoia to be sold in 1977.
 As of autumn 2019, it was being restored in Belfast.

 Cadwalader was the original owner of three German-made yachts named Savarona, purchased in 1926, 1928, and 1930.
 The last Savarona, at the time, was the "largest, most luxurious, most expensive private yacht ever created".
 In 1937 the yacht was a factor in charges of tax fraud against the Cadwaladers.
 The Cadwaladers sold the 440-foot yacht to Turkish president Kemal Atatürk in 1938.
 The yacht remains in Istanbul and was restored in the 1990s; it is still considered "one of the world's largest yachts".
 After a scandal in 2010, the Turkish Cultural Ministry purchased the Savarona, and it is now used by the Turkish president for hosting state events.